 About the Danko Kitchen

-Regarding the next owner, one of the criteria I wanted when I designed this kitchen was that the discrete materials could quickly separate for recycling.
+One of the criteria I wanted when I designed this kitchen was that each discrete material could quickly separate for recycling.
 Recycling the doors of course is a no brainer.
-The cabinet construction however is unique, they are held together under tension by stainless steel straps.
+The cabinet construction is unique, they are held together under tension by stainless steel straps.
 Since there are no nails or glue or screws in their structure, all that needs to be done to recycle is to snip the straps and the cabinets collapse into its discrete parts.

 These cabinets use a fraction of the wood of a normal kitchen.
 The use of wood is both structural and esthetic, yet so minimal the steel straps bind the stiles to the rails because conventional joinery may not be adequate if heavily loaded.